Performance art: Fluxus

 Fluxus, a Latin word that means flow, is a visual arts movement related to music, literature, and dance.
 Its most active moment was in the 1960s and 1970s.
 They proclaimed themselves against the traditional artistic object as a commodity and declared themselves a sociological art movement.
 Fluxus was informally organized in 1962 by George Maciunas (1931–1978).
 This movement had representation in Europe, the United States and Japan.
 The Fluxus movement, mostly developed in North America and Europe under the stimulus of John Cage, did not see the avant-garde as a linguistic renovation, but it sought to make a different use of the main art channels that separate themselves from specific language; it tries to be interdisciplinary and to adopt mediums and materials from different fields.
 Language is not the goal, but the mean for a renovation of art, seen as a global art.
 As well as Dada, Fluxus escaped any attempt for a definition or categorization.
 As one of the movement's founders, Dick Higgins, stated:

 Fluxus started with the work, and then came together, applying the name Fluxus to work which already existed.
 It was as if it started in the middle of the situation, rather than at the beginning.Amongst the earliest pieces that would later be published by Fluxus were Brecht's event scores, the earliest of which dated from around 1958/9, and works such as Valoche, which had originally been exhibited in Brecht's solo show 'Toward's Events' at 1959.

 Robert Filliou places Fluxus opposite to conceptual art for its direct, immediate and urgent reference to everyday life, and turns around Duchamp's proposal, who starting from Ready-made, introduced the daily into art, whereas Fluxus dissolved art into the daily, many times with small actions or performances.

 John Cage was an American composer, music theorist, artist, and philosopher.
 A pioneer of indeterminacy in music, electroacoustic music, and non-standard use of musical instruments, Cage was one of the leading figures of the post-war avant-garde.
 Critics have lauded him as one of the most influential composers of the 20th century.
 He was also instrumental in the development of modern dance, mostly through his association with choreographer Merce Cunningham, who was also Cage's romantic partner for most of their lives.

+Cage's friend Sari Dienes can be seen as an important link between the Abstract Expressionists, Neo-Dada artists like Robert Rauschenberg and Ray Johnson, and Fluxus.
+Dienes inspired all these artists to blur the lines between life, Zen, performative art-making techniques and "events," in both pre-meditated and spontaneous ways.